-2.8 Interactions with other Medicinal Products and other Forms of Interaction
+2.8 Interactions with other medicinal products and other forms of interaction

-A sub-study in 37 patients in the pivotal trial CLEOPATRA showed no evidence of drug-drug interaction between Perjeta and Herceptin and between Perjeta and docetaxel.
-In addition, no clinically relevant pharmacokinetic interaction of co-administered docetaxel or Herceptin on Perjeta was evident, based on the population pharmacokinetics analysis.
+A sub-study in 37 patients in the pivotal trial CLEOPATRA showed no evidence of drugdrug interaction between pertuzumab and trastuzumab and between pertuzumab and docetaxel.
+In addition, no clinically relevant pharmacokinetic interaction of coadministered docetaxel or trastuzumab on pertuzumab was evident, based on the population pharmacokinetics analysis.
 This lack of drug-drug interaction was confirmed by pharmacokinetic data from the NEOSPHERE and APHINITY studies.

-Five studies have evaluated the effects of Perjeta on the pharmacokinetics of co-administered cytotoxic agents, docetaxel, paclitaxel, gemcitabine, capecitabine, carboplatin, and erlotinib.
-There was no evidence of any pharmacokinetics interaction between Perjeta and any of these agents.
-The pharmacokinetics of Perjeta in these studies were comparable to those observed in single-agent studies.
+Five studies evaluated the effects of pertuzumab on the pharmacokinetics of coadministered cytotoxic agents, docetaxel, paclitaxel, gemcitabine, capecitabine, carboplatin, and erlotinib.
+There was no evidence of any pharmacokinetics interaction between pertuzumab and any of these agents.
+The pharmacokinetics of pertuzumab in these studies was comparable to those observed in single-agent studies.